Home.

 I was posting stories and missives here (and below) because I couldn’t stand the thought of a dead website taking up space and being dead.
 But I got a little tired of talking to myself and pretending it was you.
 So, I went back to focusing on TV stuff and plays.
 You can get still my posts via email if you like, though they’re irregular and probably a little annoying.
 YAY.
 Sign up here.

 Otherwise, I dunno.
-I used to be chatty over on twitter but I shut my account down because um twitter is gross.
+I used to be chatty over on “twitter” but I shut my account down because um you know.
 Sometimes I post on insta?
 And one time I binge-posted micro-vids of myself in miniature on TikTok but I got bored so very fast.
-TBH most days I’m just skidding down rabbit holes in soft pants.
+Mostly I’m just skidding down rabbit holes which can be time consuming.

-Hopefully I’ll have actual news soon-ish.
-Til then, I’d say sleep is a perfectly fine alt.
+Hopefully I’ll have actual news soon.
+Til then, sleep is a perfectly acceptable.

 xoxo,